Featured Posts

 How to Use a Value Proposition to Achieve Business Growth

-Whenever I hear someone talk about finding his or her unique selling point, the hair on the back of my neck stands on end.
-If you are in complex B2B selling, you should not waste your time looking for a unique selling point.
+Whenever I hear someone talk about finding their unique selling point, the hair on the back of my neck stands on end.
+If you are in complex B2B selling, don’t waste your time looking for a unique selling point.
+Instead, deeply know your value proposition, which includes all the unique things you do.

 As you build your approach to a particular potential buyer, you will use the unique thing you do that appeals to that particular buyer to build your value proposition.
 For another buyer, a different unique offering may be more suitable; you would then build your value proposition for this new buyer with a different unique offering.